 Sookie can read people’s minds.
 While some people see it as a valuable ability, she views it as a disability because she can’t always turn it off.
 She’s got to put this wall up, and it’s a lot of work for her to be around people.
 So when Vampire Bill enters the scene, she’s surprised that she can’t read his mind and values that peace.
 He’s not only fascinating as a vampire but also a very peaceful person to be around for the most part, aside from the drama.

-There are a lot of murders happening specifically to waitresses or girls that hold down similar jobs, and they have associated themselves with vampires in one way or another.
+There are a lot of murders happening specifically to waitresses or girls who hold down similar jobs, and they have associated themselves with vampires in one way or another.
 These attacks are being pinned on Bill and a few others.
 But Sookie doesn’t believe Bill is the villain.
 I needed more than the writing style and character building.
 If you want steamy scenes and mystery, then you can read them.

 Author: Charlaine Harris